Prelingual deafness: Sign language acquisition

-The ability to acquire speech is not the same as the ability to acquire language.
-The population's primary means of communication is produced orally; however, speech and language are dissociative factors.
-Although we are biologically equipped to use language, we are not biologically limited to speech.
-A child who has no access to a spoken language readily acquires sign language, and children deprived of both oral and sign language sometimes invent their own gestural communication system.

 There is an innate desire to produce language in both hearing and deaf population.
 All babies vocalize to communicate.
 Deaf children who have not been exposed to sign language create their own gesture communication known as homesign for the purpose of expressing what they are feeling.
 This term refers to gestures that are being used by deaf individuals who were reared in isolation from other deaf signers.
 Homesign is viewed as a biological component of language because it originates directly from the deaf child and because it is a global occurrence, transcending culture.

 Sign language, such as American Sign Language (ASL), is a well known form of communication that is linguistic for both hearing and deaf individuals.
 Deaf children learning a sign language such as ASL go through a series of language milestones from birth through one year of age.
 These milestones are similar to those of spoken language.
 A deaf child is aware of their environment, enjoys human interaction, smiles, and enjoys hand play from birth to 3 months of age.
 From 3–6 months a deaf child also begins to babble, referred to as finger babbling.
 These gestures of the deaf children do not have real meaning, any more than babble noises have meaning, but they are more deliberate than the random finger flutters and fist clenches of hearing babies.
-(Angier, 1991) Between 6–12 months, deaf children use manual communication and communicate with gestures, such as pulling and pointing.
+Between 6–12 months, deaf children use manual communication and communicate with gestures, such as pulling and pointing.
 Many deaf children sign their first word around 8 months and up to 10 or more signs by 12 months.